-This getting started is for new users who are interested in learning about Synapse.
+This getting started guide is for new users who are interested in learning about Synapse.
 By following this guide, you will learn fundamental Synapse features by performing some simple tasks.
 You’ll learn how to:

 Synapse is an open source software platform that data scientists can use to carry out, track, and communicate their research in real time.
 Synapse enables co-location of scientific content (data, code, results) and narrative descriptions of that work.
 Synapse has seeded a growing number of living research projects and resources including Sage/DREAM Challenges.